Trump uses inflammatory racial rhetoric about Harris. How that plays in 2024.

 “The American people deserve better,” she said.
 “We deserve a leader who understands that our differences do not divide us.
 They are an essential source of our strength.”

 Ms. Harris is trying to frame the race as a broad contrast rather than a personal battle with Mr. Trump.
 “This campaign is about two different visions for our nation.
 Ours is focused on the future.
 Donald Trump’s is focused on the past.
-We’re not going back,” she posted on Thursday.
+We’re not going back,” she posted on the social media site X on Thursday.

 But that doesn’t mean she isn’t engaging in what her critics deride as identity politics.
 Ms. Harris has raised a huge amount of cash from identity group-based fundraisers like “White Dudes for Kamala Harris.”
 Her campaign merchandise includes sticker packs showing her in different-colored pantsuits arranged to represent the pride flag.
 A hip hop fan, Ms. Harris has heavily featured work from Black women artists in her campaign.
 Her Tuesday rally in Atlanta included a performance from hip hop star Megan Thee Stallion, and her rally theme song is Beyonce’s “Freedom.”